 In fact, as much as I enjoy going to Cafe Rio, I think my wallet does not.
 So my solution you might ask.
-I created this healthy Cafe Rio Gluten-Free Pork Salad Recipe with creamy tomatillo ranch dressing that I can make at home.
+I created this healthy Cafe Rio sweet pork salad that I can make at home.
 This is great because then I can enjoy one of my favorite meals but having more control over what goes into it!
 The dressing is made from scratch with no ranch mix but tastes just like the real thing!
 It may be a touch thinner, but still so yummy.

 You may also like these recipes:Print